 Amortization and acquisition-related costs include amortization of intangible assets, adjustments recorded due to changes in the fair value of contingent consideration, and other costs associated with acquisitions.
-Amortization and acquisition-related costs increased \$2.5 million, or 112%, to \$4.8 million in the three months ended December 31, 2022 compared to \$2.3 million in the three months ended December 31, 2021.
-As a percentage of revenue, amortization and acquisition-related costs increased to 11% in the three months ended December 31, 2022 from 7% in the three months ended December 31, 2021.
-The increase in amortization and acquisition-related costs is primarily due to \$2.6 million of expenses associated with the HooYu Acquisition during the three months ended December 31, 2022 compared to the same period in 2021.
+Amortization and acquisition-related costs decreased \$0.8 million, or 17%, to \$4.0 million in the three months ended December 31, 2023 compared to \$4.8 million in the three months ended December 31, 2022.
+The decrease in amortization and acquisition-related costs from previous acquisitions that had been fully amortized of \$0.6 million and a smaller increase in the fair value of acquisition-related contingent consideration associated with the ID R&D acquisition of \$0.2 million relative to the same period in 2022, during the three months ended December 31, 2023 compared to the same period in 2022.

-Restructurina Costs
+Restructuring Costs

 Restructuring costs consist of employee severance obligations and other related costs.
-Restructuring costs were \$1.8 million in the three months ended December 31, 2022 and related to a restructuring that occurred in the first quarter of fiscal 2023.
-There were no restructuring costs in the three months ended December 31, 2021.
+Restructuring costs were \$48,000 in the three months ended December 31, 2023 compared to \$1.8 million in the three months ended December 31, 2022.
+As the restructuring plan was initially implemented in June 2022, it was primarily completed during the 2022 calendar year and therefore restructuring costs decreased in the three months ended December 31, 2023 as compared to the three months ended December 31, 2022.